DAGWorks-Inc/hamilton/examples/customizing_visualization/README.md

     :return: a triple of (style, node_class, legend_name) where style is a dictionary of style attributes, node_class is the base class style you want to use - we recommend using what's passed in, legend_name is what to put in the legend for the provided style.
+Return None if you don't want to add a legend entry.
     """
     if node.tags.get("some_key") == "some_value":
         return {"fillcolor": "blue"}, node_class, "some_key"